It’s very cold in Delhi at the moment…

 Essentials: eggs, vegetables and cell-phone minutes

-Posted by Adam Jadhav | Filed under photography
+Posted by Adam Jadhav | Filed under madagascar

 Traveling today, so here’s a Madagascar flashback: